DigitalPublishingToolkit/OurCommons/md/03RaworthMonbiot.md

 by Thomas de Groot and Sophie Bloemen

-[]{#_Hlk2873838 .anchor}It’s hard to overstate the influence Kate Raworth and George Monbiot have had on the increasing popular attention to the commons. *Doughnut Economics*, the best-selling book^1^ that Raworth published in 2017, sent shockwaves through the world of economics and politics. *Out of the Wreckage*, Monbiot’s best-selling book^2^ from 2017, struck a chord with policymakers and activists.
-More importantly, both writers have managed to reach an audience that goes far beyond academia or policy circles.
+It’s hard to overstate the influence Kate
+Raworth and George Monbiot have had on the increasing popular attention to the commons. *Doughnut Economics*, the best-selling book that Raworth published in 2017, sent shockwaves through the world of economics and politics.^1^ *Out of the Wreckage*, Monbiot’s best-selling book from 2017, struck a chord with policymakers and activists.^2^ More importantly, both writers have managed to reach an audience that goes far beyond academia or policy circles.
 Their ideas are discussed in mainstream media, from newspapers to talkshows, and they are quoted by